Loader gif

 Marrying someone with a high or low credit score does not automatically raise or lower yours.
 Regardless of marital status, everyone maintains his or her own credit report and score.

-Now, if you and your spouse apply for a car loan or a mortgage together, then the other person’s score does impact your potential interest rate.
+Now, if you and your spouse apply for a loan or a together, then the other person’s score does impact your potential interest rate.
 And if you become an authorized user on your spouse’s credit card, it could help boost your score.

 On the other hand, missing a payment on a cosigned loan could lower your credit score.